TheSpaceEgg/multiPCA9685/README.md

 [i2cdevice GitHub Repository](https://github.com/TheSpaceEgg/i2cdevice)

 ## Usage
 To use the `multiPCA9685` library, include the library and its dependencies in your project.
-Here’s an example of basic usage:
+Hereâ€™s an example of basic usage:

 ```cpp
 #include "multiPCA9685.h"